-- The program core as specified above (12 credits); - an additional 30 credits from the approved science and technology studies major courses, including at least 18 credits at the 3000 or higher level, of which at least 12 are at the 4000 level, for a total of 42 credits in science and technology studies; - at least 18 science credits at the 2000 level or higher level non-science and technology studies courses; Note: would be met if the second major or the minor is in another science discipline; - the course requirements for the second major or the minor. - C. Science breadth: satisfied by the above requirements. - D. Upper level requirements: a minimum of 42 credits at the 3000 level or above. - E. Additional credits: as required, for an overall total of 120 credits. - F. Standing requirements: To graduate in an Honours program requires successful completion of all Faculty requirements and departmental required courses and a minimum cumulative credit-weighted grade point average of 5.00 over all courses completed, subject to the following exception.
+- The program core as specified above (12 credits), p.
+15; - an additional 30 credits from the approved STS major courses , including at least 18 credits at the 3000 or higher level, of which at least 12 are at the 4000 level, for a total of 42 credits in STS; - at least 18 science credits at the 2000 level or higher level non-STS courses; Note: would be met if the second major or the minor is in another science discipline; - the course requirements for the second major or the minor. - C. Science breadth: satisfied by the above requirements. - D. Upper level requirements: a minimum of 42 credits at the 3000 level or above. - E. Additional credits: as required, for an overall total of 120 credits

+F. Standing requirements: To graduate in an Honours program requires successful completion of all Faculty requirements and departmental required courses and a minimum cumulative credit-weighted grade point average of 5.00 (C+) over all courses completed, subject to the following exception.
 In addition, a minimum cumulative credit-weighted grade point average of 5.00 (C+) over all biology courses completed is required to graduate in the Honours Double Major program where biology is the other major.

-Honours Minor
+Honours Minor (120 Credits)

-- The program core as specified above (12 credits); - an additional 18 credits from the approved science and technology studies major courses (for a total of 30 credits in science and technology studies).
+- The program core as specified above (12 credits), p.
+15; - an additional 18 credits from the approved STS major courses (for a total of 30 credits in STS).